 [This content may contain affiliate links.
 For more information, read our disclosure policy here.]

 Once you know you want to use a dynamic mic, you have two options.

 - Buy the dynamic microphone and a suitable audio interface with microphone input.
 Read more here about how to choose the best audio interface for your home studio.
 The good news with a dynamic mic is you do not need to worry about phantom power, so any interface with mic input will do the job.
 Still confused?
 Read more here about how to connect a mic up to your computer.

 - Purchase a dynamic USB microphone.
 That way you can connect it straight up to your pc, mac or iPad without buying anything else.
-Cheap and easy!
-PLUS two of our top recommendations (the Samson Q2U and the Audio-Technica ATR2100-USB are dual function.
+The Rode Podcaster, for example, is a good example of a well-reviewed and easy to use dynamic USB microphone.
+OR, you could consider either the Samson Q2U and the Audio-Technica ATR2100-USB as these mics are are dual function.
 You can use them as a USB mic or as an analog microphone using XLR lead.
 This makes them exceptional value for money and a really useful purchase.

 1. The Best Dynamic XLR Microphones